 New members are always welcome to come along to our classes.
 We run a summer program to introduce paddlers to canoeing and they can them join in regular classes thereafter.
 You will be granted free membership of the club during your initial taster sessions.

-In 1978, Johnny Brown (who was in Maths Dept) had just finished his rugby career and was interested in the Wallace High School weekly outings paddling.
-He joined in, then gained his qualification at one of the SCA courses which Drew ran twice a year in Central.
+In 1978, Johnny Brown (who was the a teacher in the Wallace High School Maths Dept) had just finished his rugby career and was interested in the Wallace High School weekly outings paddling.
+He joined the Wallace High School Canoe club run by Drew Michie (a PE teacher), then gained his Senior Instructor qualification at one of the SCA courses which Drew Michie ran twice a year in Central.

 In 1979, Drew Michie was appointed Central Region Sports Development Officer from a teaching post in Wallace High School.
 Johnny Brown inherited the Wallace club in 1979 and ran the club until he left in 1984.
 John Brown continued to run the Wallace High school expeditions abroad with trips to paddle in France in 1981-1984 and took this new group of paddlers to many of the Scottish Slaloms.

 In 1980 Sports Scotland introduced a Sub National Grant Scheme to develop sub national squads in a range of sports.
 In Drew Michie’s new role, he was interested in developing canoeing further and set up Central Region Canoe Advanced Training Centre (nicknamed CR Cats).
 It was based at the University and a flat water slalom course erected at the far end of the Loch on campus.
-Alan Eastwood was the first coach and Micky Macdonald, Dan Trotter, Dougie Buick amongst others were in the squad.
+Alan Eastwood was the first coach.

 Johnny Brown started using the River Devon Slalom site whilst at Wallace High School and when he left Wallace High School in 1984, he became involved in running CR CATS.

 He continued taking trips to France and Europe over the next 30 years for paddlers from CR CATS and all over Scotland.